Sharma-IT/saucedemo-e2e-tests/README.md

 - Automatic retries for flaky tests
 - Screenshot and video capture on test failure
 - Trace viewer support for debugging
+- State management with authentication persistence
+- Parallel test execution with sharding

 ## Project Structure